-The 2005 Dietary Guidelines for Americans recommends that most adults and children eat about 5½ ounce equivalents of protein daily.
+The 2015-2020 Dietary Guidelines recommend that most adults and children eat about 5½ ounce equivalents of protein daily.
 This is based on a 2,000-calorie diet and is part of an overall healthy eating plan.

 Most Americans eat enough food from the meat and beans group.
-However, meat choices should be leaner, and more selections from this group should include fish, beans, eggs, nuts and seeds.
-The Dietary Guidelines recommends choosing lean cuts of meat and poultry prepared in a low-fat way.
+However, meat choices should be leaner, and more selections from this group should include fish, beans, eggs, nuts, and seeds.
+The Dietary Guidelines recommend choosing lean cuts of meat and poultry prepared in a low-fat way.

 While foods in the meat & beans group provide vital nutrients, remember to choose foods that are low in saturated fat and cholesterol to avoid health problems.
 Fish, nuts, and seeds contain healthy oils, so eat them frequently instead of meat or poultry.
 Use nutrition labeling to identify lean packaged meats.